UmeshSharma9/Panel76/README.md

 Run As Root=Sudo Su

-Install The Panel=  bash <(curl -s https://raw.githubusercontent.com/UmeshSharma9/Panel76/refs/heads/main/skyport)
+Install The Panel=bash <(curl -s https://raw.githubusercontent.com/UmeshSharma9/Panel76/refs/heads/main/skyport

 Forward A Port=3001 And Port Visibility Set Public And Sign In And Create Node And Daemon Port Is Default